lleger/Rails-3-jQuery/README.md

 As of Rails 3 RC, I can't seem to override the :defaults expansion, so instead I've created a :jquery one.
 If you dig around and find a better solution, please send me a pull request.

-**Note: this was originally written as a bash script which is included here for posterity.
-However, I wouldn't use that.
-The Rails template is a much better system.
-In fact, just ignore it.
-I'd even immediately delete it if I were you.**

 How to Use
 ==========
 `rails -m <path/to/jquery.rb>`